 Pair Your Health Plan with a Flexible Spending Account

 You may want to consider a pre-tax health care Flexible Spending Account (FSA) to complement your health plan, particularly if you choose an option with higher out-of-pocket expenses.

 Health Coverage while Traveling Abroad

-Faculty and staff traveling on international university-related business are automatically covered at no cost by travel abroad health insurance, but must register in the U-M Travel Registry.
+Faculty and staff traveling on international university-related business are automatically covered at no cost by travel abroad health insurance.
 Learn more about your coverage during international business travel.